Working with an Advocate

 What happens when I contact The SHARPP Center?

-SHARPP Center staff are available to meet with individuals in our office, located in Wolff House next to Health and Wellness.
+SHARPP Center staff are available to meet with individuals in person during office hours, Monday-Friday 9am-4pm, at Wolff House (located next to Health & Wellness).
 Appointments are not needed and you may stop in any time that we are open.
-When you walk in, you will be greeted by a staff member who will ask what brings you into the office.
+When you enter our office you will be greeted by a staff member who will ask what brings you into the office.
 You can simply say you wish to talk to someone or want to meet with an advocate.
-They will bring you into our private meeting space, shown to the right, and let a staff member know that you are there.
-If you have a preference of the identity of staff member you work with or anything else that would make you more comfortable, such as asking the advocate to wear a mask, please share that with us when you arrive and we will do our best to accommodate those requests.
+They will bring you into our private meeting space (pictured below) and let a staff member know that you are there.
+The staff member may take a few minutes and will knock on the door before entering.
+Each of our meeting spaces have a sound machine outside of the door to ensure that your conversation with an advocate remains private.

 Who will I work with?

 SHARPP Center services are provided by both staff members as well as trained student volunteers (Peer Advocates).
-Both our staff and student advocates have completed a minimum of 30 hours of training and are required to participate in yearly continuing education.
-Depending on the time of day and way you contact SHARPP, you may work with a staff member or trained student.
+Both our staff and student advocates have completed a minimum of 30 hours of training (often much more!) and are required to participate in yearly continuing education.
+Depending on the time of day and way you contact the SHARPP Center, you may work with a staff member or trained student.

 The SHARPP Center's Peer Advocates primarily work with individuals who contact us using our 24/7 helpline when the office is closed.
 If you call our helpline at (603) 862-7233 in the evening or over the weekend, the advocate responding to you will most likely be a student.
 Our student advocates have the same training and confidentiality requirements as our professional staff and are able to provide information, referrals, and accompaniment to the hospital or police station as needed.